dfinance/docs/move_vm/scripts.md

 # Scripts

 As already mentioned, **dfinance** supports transaction scripting.
 It means users can compile and execute scripts.
-Different between modules here is that you can't deploy script and use it again in the future, each script executing by new transaction every time.
+Different between modules here is that you can't publish script and use it again in the future, each script executing by new transaction every time.

 The Move Book also has a section about [scripts](https://move-book.com/chapters/function.html) in Move language.